Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Joey.
 That's a good name.

 I mean, it's only for a day, you know?
-Wait, so you guys are okay with a group of guys breaking gender norms to have a little bit of a drink?
+Wait, so you guys are okay with a group of guys breaking gender norms to have a little bit of a kid.

 They're not adopting any kids, don't worry.
-There are going to be no kids tonight.
+They're going to be no kids tonight.

 Wait, no, but you guys are okay with that?
 I feel like that usually wouldn't be okay.

 Well, the reality is, if you're just playing around and pretending, and we all know it's like a big joke, that's one thing.
-But the crazy thing that happened
+But the crazy thing that happened, that's a weird society.

 You know, I don't know.
-Do you think gender dysphoria is not real, according to the DSM-5, or are you gonna all of a sudden not believe it?
+Do you think gender dysphoria is not real, according to the DSM-5, or are you going to all of a sudden not believe it?

-That would be the charitable and uh, it's the charitable right thing to do, because charity is clarity, would be my view.
+That would be the charitable and it's the charitable right thing to do because charity is clarity, would be my view.
 Okay, ladies first.

 Adam?
 My last one is.